Ashrindy/animated-titlescreen/README.md

 ## Usage in a mod

 Add the .dll to the root of your mod, reference it in the mod.ini.
-The .dll referenced to "titlescreen.usm" located in the movie folder of the game, meaning you can just create a folder in your mod and put your custom titlescreen there.
+The .dll references to "titlescreen.usm" located in the movie folder of the game, meaning you can just create a folder in your mod and put your custom titlescreen there.